RAddRiceee/BugPecker/README.md

 ## Github plugin

 We have implemented the BugPecker tool as a Github plugin in Java.
 After submitting a bug report in the Github issue system, programmers could get ranked suspicious buggy methods later from BugPecker.
-The github plugin is available [here](https://github.com/apps/bugpecker), which presents more detailed information and user guide about the Github plugin.
+Our github plugin is available [here](https://github.com/apps/bugpecker), which presents more detailed information and user guide about the Github plugin.
+You are recommended to create your own githubApp with the code we provide.
+If you want to use our plugin, you need to contact us before.

 ## Introduction
 <img src="./arc.png" alt="arc.png" style="zoom:30%;" />